Our Sustainability Strategy

-We have developed an ambitious new strategy for Coats which we are proud to launch.
-Our strategy ‘Pioneering a sustainable future’ focuses on five priority areas where we can accelerate progress, through the targeted investment of capital and resources.
+We are three years into our ambitious strategy for Coats.
+This strategy ‘Pioneering a sustainable future’ focuses on five priority areas where we can accelerate progress, through the targeted investment of capital and resources.

 Water is a precious resource and is coming under increasing pressure globally.
 Textile manufacturing uses a lot of water, especially for dyeing processes.
 To ensure that sufficient water is available for everyone and the natural world, we have to ensure that we use no more than is necessary and use it as efficiently as possible.
 Not prioritising this would entail risks for business continuity and rising costs.